dpaukov/combinatoricslib3/README.md

    [2, 1, 2, 1]
    [2, 2, 1, 1]
 ```
+Notice that we have 6 permutations here instead of 24.
+If you still need all permutations,
+you should call method `simple(PermutationGenerator.TreatDuplicatesAs.IDENTICAL)`.

 ###4.
 Permutations with repetitions
 Permutation may have more elements than slots.
 For example, all possible permutation of '12'